rackerlabs/atom-hopper/README.md

   </tr>
 </table>

-An HTTP POST is used to insert new ATOM entries into Atom Hopper.
+An HTTP/HTTPS POST is used to insert new ATOM entries into Atom Hopper.

 ###Adding a New Entry###